railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    *Entering a payment order*

-Open ERP then proposes a reference number for your payment order.
+OpenERP then proposes a reference number for your payment order.

 You then have to choose a payment mode from the various methods available to your company.
 These have to be configured when you set the accounting system up using menu :menuselection:`Accounting -->